ekohe-ben/DateTimePicker/README.md

 - [x] Combine usage of Inputmask & flatpickr
 - [x] Update Calendar dynamically along with keyboard input
 - [x] Show time input from beginning
+- [x] Change to not allow skip digits when input datetime